N1teshift/ittweb/docs/archive/twgb-website-analysis.md

 # TWGB Website Analysis - Borrowable Features

-This document analyzes the `twgb-website` (Ruby on Rails) project and identifies features that could be implemented in the modern `ittweb` (Next.js/TypeScript) project.
+This document analyzes the `twgb-website` (Ruby on Rails) project and identifies features that could be implemented in the modern `ittweb` (Next.js/TypeScript) project. _The code references below used the former `src/features/ittweb` directory; all feature code now lives under `src/features/modules`.
+Where the plan called for `/players` or `/players/compare`, those pages already exist today._

 ## Overview